Florida blocks heat protections for workers right before summer

 But heat protections for workers will take time.

 One strategy, says Lupe Gonzalo, is to find alternative solutions while the policy-making slowly moves.
-She and her colleagues at the Coalition of Immokalee Workers, a farmworker union group based in south Florida, have developed a union-based effort called the Fair Food Program.
+She and her colleagues at the Coalition of Immokalee Workers, a farmworker organization based in south Florida, have developed a community-led effort called the Fair Food Program.

 Jessica Meszaros with member station WSUF contributed to this story.